 Wedged on a narrow strip of land between the Inn and the Danube, the Altstadt (Old Town) grew up to be a blend of Central European and Italian Baroque architectural influence after a devastating fire broke out in 1662 which destroyed almost the entire city.
 As the town is located where three rivers converge, Passau is nicknamed “The City of Three Rivers”(Dreiflüssestadt) which has been known to cause havoc during rainy seasons.

 Passau is one of the few towns in Germany that suffered little to no damage during the Second World War, therefore, the Old Town is practically unchanged since the fire of 1662!
-Today, Passau is one of the best Bavarian towns and makes for an easy day trip from Munich and is defintiely one of the most authentic, off-the-beaten-path towns in Germany you’ll find!
+Today, Passau is one of the best Bavarian towns and makes for an easy day trip from Munich and is definitely one of the most authentic, off-the-beaten-path towns in Germany you’ll find!

 So, What’s to love about Passau?

 St. Stephan’s Cathedral

+Besides being absolutely 100% STUPID PRETTY, there are many things to do in Passau!
 If you’re wondering where to begin your Passau sightseeing, then starting at St. Stephan’s Cathedral is the best option.
 Dominating the Passau skyline with it’s pristine white towers topped with copper domes, standing in the center of the Old Town is the Dom Sankt Stephan, also called the Passau Cathedral.
 Having sustained damage during the 1662 fire that destroyed most of the city, the cathedral’s current appearance shows signs of Italian influence from Carlo Lurago while blending in its old Gothic characteristics.
-While there are many things to see in Passau, this is the best thing to do in the town as it will leave you slack-jawed!

 While the outside might look like just any ol’ generic church, the inside is so opulently decorated in rich Italian stuccowork by Giovanni Battista Carlone, it’s bound to leave you in awe for hours and a neck ache!